maz4/nest-rtk/README.md

 After configuring the redux in the web directory run `npx @rtk-query/codegen-openapi openapi-config.ts` in terminal to generate hooks for data fetching.
 As you can see from the command this consumes the swagger file and uses all fo the data generated form the DTOs

+`users.gen.ts` is an auto generated file with hooks ready to use on the frontend [web/src/store/api/gen/users.gen.ts](web/src/store/api/gen/users.gen.ts)

 Note
 Ideal setup would be to have a code generation to create entity files based on the prisma models and use it to extend or pick from theme in the DTOs.